Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUSTNOT id="cpp-client-constructor-no-default-params" %} use default parameters in the simplest constructor.

-{% include requirement/MUST id="cpp-client-constructor-overloads" %} provide constructor overloads that allow specifying additional options such as credentials, a custom HTTP pipeline, or advanced configuration.
+{% include requirement/MUST id="cpp-client-constructor-overloads" %} provide constructor overloads that allow specifying additional options via  an `options` parameter.

-Custom pipeline and client-specific configuration are represented by an `options` parameter.
 The type of the parameter is typically a subclass of ```ClientOptions``` type, shown below.

 ##### Client Configuration